Benchmarking ECG FMs: A Reality Check Across Clinical Tasks

 \section{Results}

-\paragraph{Results overview} Table~\ref{tab:finetuning_result_excerpt} shows an excerpt of finetuning results across tasks.
-Full finetuning, frozen evaluation, and linear evaluation results are given in Tables~\ref{tab:finetuning_result}, \ref{tab:frozen_result}, and \ref{tab:linear_evaluation_result} (Supplementary Material).
+\paragraph{Results overview} Full finetuning, frozen evaluation, and linear evaluation results are given in Tables~\ref{tab:finetuning_result}, \ref{tab:frozen_result}, and \ref{tab:linear_evaluation_result} (Supplementary Material).
 Tables indicate statistically significant differences compared to the respective best method in this task.
 Ranked lists for all tasks and models are provided in Table~\ref{tab:detailed_ranking_table}.
 We further summarize this by reporting median ranks across all tasks of a given category in Figure~\ref{fig:radar}.
 Appendix~\ref{sec:label_preds} presents comparative predictions for the 10 best-performing conditions per task, illustrating both prediction quality and label diversity.